A Basic DIY Linen Spray Recipe + How To Customize It For Your Mood

 "The best oils for cleaning and refreshing—without staining fabric—are lavender and lemon," says Cohen.
 "Both have antibacterial, disinfecting properties and clean and refreshing smells.
 Lemon can also be a powerful stain remover."

 For particularly smelly clothes, you can give the spray some more oomph using cedarwood.
-Cohen says to add 20 drops or so for a calming, grounding fragrance that packs an antibacterial, antifungal punch.
+Cohen says to add 20 drops or so for a calming, grounding fragrance that also packs a cleaning punch.

 For focus and attention: peppermint (10 drops) and rosemary (15 drops)